automatarium/automatarium/documentation/frontend-docs/components/Components.md

     - useTransitionCreation
     - useStateCreation

 To draw the panel itself and the related components, it uses GraphContent, GraphView, SelectionBox, TransitionSet, ContextMenus and InputDialogs.
 For more information on these, view their respective entries in the documentation.
+The box drawn by the select tool is rendered using SelectionBox.

 ## Examples
 The editor panel is highlighted in blue in the first image.